software-students-fall2024/1-specification-not-a-last-minute-team/README.md

 ## Stakeholders

-See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.
+### Stakeholder 1: Finn, friend of Peter

+#### Goals:
+- Ease of returning books
+- Clear dates for returning books/due dates for checked-out books
+- Ease of finding book locations
+- Reliable indicator of book availability

+#### Problems:
+- Difficulty finding books
+- Books Finn wants are often not available at the library
+- Frequently forgets to return books
+- Checking out books at the library is too much hassle

+### Stakeholder 2: Amber, friend of Joseph

+#### Goals/Needs/Desires:
+- A filtration system for the catalog
+- A list of currently checked-out books

+#### Problems/Frustrations:
+- Lack of personalization in the catalog (e.g., no account system or list of checked-out books)

 ## Product Vision Statement

-Our vision is to create a user-friendly library catalogue app that empowers users to effortlessly discover, access, and manage library resources, enhancing and community engagement.
+Our vision is to create a user-friendly library catalogue app that empowers users to effortlessly discover, access, and manage library resources, enhancing community engagement.

 ## User Requirements